Skip to content

 Rendering the tree is not one traversal but three, each answering a different question.
 A node implements only the passes it participates in.

 1 · Domain inference.
 Before anything can be sized, the engine works out the data ranges in play — the domains.
-GoFish distinguishes a node's underlying space (is this dimension a position, a size, ordinal, undefined?) and infers position and size domains separately.
+GoFish distinguishes a node's underlying space (is this dimension continuous, ordinal, or undefined? — and if continuous, is it a position, a size, or a difference, which since #586 are the three origin states of one continuous kind) and infers position and size domains separately.
 This pass leans on the monotonic algebra to track, symbolically, how each subtree depends on the data — and to prune subtrees that don't depend on it at all.

 2 · Layout.
 With domains known, each node computes its size.
-Layout dispatches on the underlying-space kind: a SIZE dimension resolves through the monotonic machinery, a POSITION dimension through position scales.
+Layout dispatches on the continuous space's origin state: a SIZE (free) dimension resolves through the monotonic machinery, a POSITION (anchored) dimension through position scales.
 Bounding boxes (the bbox model) are the common currency.

 The full, code-level walkthrough of all three passes is Layout & Render Passes.